tendermint/tendermint/spec/abci/apps.md

 Must have `MaxGas >= -1`.
 If `MaxGas == -1`, no limit is enforced.

-### Block.TimeIotaMs
+### BlockParams.TimeIotaMs

 The minimum time between consecutive blocks (in milliseconds).
 This is enforced by Tendermint consensus.

 Must have `TimeIotaMs > 0` to ensure time monotonicity.

-### EvidenceParams.MaxAge
+### EvidenceParams.MaxAgeDuration

-This is the maximum age of evidence.
+This is the maximum age of evidence in time units.
 This is enforced by Tendermint consensus.

+If a block includes evidence older than this (AND the evidence was created more than `MaxAgeNumBlocks` ago), the block will be rejected (validators won't vote for it).

+Must have `MaxAgeDuration > 0`.

+### EvidenceParams.MaxAgeNumBlocks

+This is the maximum age of evidence in blocks.
+This is enforced by Tendermint consensus.

-If a block includes evidence older than this, the block will be rejected (validators won't vote for it).
+If a block includes evidence older than this (AND the evidence was created more than `MaxAgeDuration` ago), the block will be rejected (validators won't vote for it).

-Must have `MaxAge > 0`.
+Must have `MaxAgeNumBlocks > 0`.

 ### Updates